 Sinai Health System

-Melissa Barton is currently the director of organizational development and occupational health, safety and wellness at Sinai Health System in Toronto.
+Melissa Barton was formerly the director of organizational development and occupational health, safety and wellness at Sinai Health System in Toronto.
+She left the position in April 2018 after six-plus years with the hospital.

 Barton has spent the majority of her career in the health-care sector working at multiple academic hospitals, the Ontario Hospital Association (OHA) and the Quality Worklife-Quality Healthcare Collaborative (QWQHC).
 She also previously worked in the private sector as the manager of corporate environment, health and safety strategy and global wellness at BlackBerry (originally known as Research in Motion).